 Big Ideas in Astronomy: A Proposed Definition of Astronomy Literacy

-Under this mission, the OAE will continue the implementation and guarantee the next steps of the Big Ideas in Astronomy, which are: conducting empirical studies on the Big Ideas, fostering the development of school curricula aligned with them, promoting the production of educational resources and materials for teacher training, and preparing strategic reports for curriculum development.
+Under this mission, the OAE will continue the implementation and ensure the next steps of the Big Ideas in Astronomy, which are: conducting empirical studies on the Big Ideas, fostering the development of school curricula aligned with them, promoting the production of educational resources and materials for teacher training, and preparing strategic reports for curriculum development.

 Photo credits: Aneta Margraf-Druc/Big Ideas in Astronomy